 Those sensitive souls who, for one reason or another, still cannot bring themselves to make a bequest to the defenders of their people, might investigate the idea of a small life insurance policy, naming some Majority activist as the beneficiary.

-To sum up, the Majority member who leaves a properly drawn will benefiting one or more members of his extended racial family or benefiting some Majority activist group will have the comfort of knowing that even if he hasn’t done as much in his lifetime as he would have liked, he will be fighting the good fight for years and years after his death.
+To sum up, the Majority member who leaves a properly drawn will be benefiting one or more members of his extended racial family or benefiting some Majority activist group will have the comfort of knowing that, even if he hasn’t done as much in his lifetime as he would have liked, he will be fighting the good fight for years and years after his death.

 Instauration, November 1982, pp. 10–12.